How to Order a Copier

 The Lessor’s contract or account number, or other number they use to identify this particular lease agreement.

 The total duration of the lease contract and the start and end dates.
-For copiers this is usually 36 months.
+For copiers this is usually 36 or 48 months.

 The total full year amount of the lease (monthly payments including sales tax times 12, or quarterly times 4)